89th Legislature Regular Session

 Total Appropriations:

-The total budget for the 2026-2027 biennium is $336.1 billion, representing a 4.4% increase in all funds or an 8.2% increase in state funds (a total 0.9% increase from the previous biennium).
-The budget represents a 42.7% increase in state funds or a 26.8% increase in all funds since the 2022-23 budget.
-This budget consists of General Revenue Funds, General Revenue-Dedicated Funds, Federal Funds, and Other Funds, with $153.5 billion appropriated from General Revenue.
+The total appropriations for the 2026-2027 biennium is $337.4 billion in all funds or $237.4 billion, representing a 4.9% increase in all funds or an 8.2% increase in state funds, respectively, from the 2024-25 biennium.
+Since the 2022-23 budget, the changes in appropriations represent a 42.8% increase in state funds or a 27.4% increase in all funds.
+This budget consists of General Revenue Funds, General Revenue-Dedicated Funds, Federal Funds, and Other Funds, with $153.6 billion appropriated from General Revenue Funds.

 Major Funding Allocations by Article: